toucansites/website/src/contents/docs/01-installation/02-linux/index.md

 During the beta release, Toucan can be installed on Linux by compiling from source.

-Please note that the `watch` command is not fully supported yet, but this feature will be available on Linux in a future release.

 ## Quick install

 Here’s a quick snippet to install Toucan on Linux.
 Run the following commands, ensuring that Swift 5.10 or later is installed on your machine beforehand.